1973 Greater Manchester County Council election

 Local elections to Greater Manchester County Council, a Metropolitan County Council encompassing Greater Manchester, were held on 12 April 1973.
 This was the first election held for the authority, having been established by operation of the Local Government Act 1972.
-Following the election the Labour Party assumed control of the Council.
+The whole council was up for election, with each successful candidate to serve a four-year term of office, expiring in 1977.
+Following the election the Labour Party gained overall control of the council.